Fullmeals.

 Step 6: Make Barley Idli

 Grease the idli molds of an idli stand with ghee or oil.
 Pour the prepared batter into each idli mold, filling them about three-quarters full.
 Place the idli stand in a steamer with boiling water.
-Cover and steam the idlis for on a slow to medium flame until they are cooked through and soft.
+Cover and the idlis for on a slow to medium flame until they are cooked through and soft.
 Remove the idlis from the molds and serve hot.

 Pro Tips